tinskip/infnoise-openssl/README.md

 # infnoise-openssl
-OpenSSL engine for random number generation using the [infnoise TRNG](https://github.com/13-37-org/infnoise "infnoise TRNG").
+OpenSSL engine for random number generation using the **[Infinite Noise TRNG](https://github.com/13-37-org/infnoise "infnoise TRNG").**

 This engine can be used generate true random data for any operations in OpenSSL which use random bits.
-This includes RSA and Eliptical Curve key generation, Diffie-Hellman key exchange, DSA and RSA-PSS signature salt generation, etc. It does not just seed the OpenSSL PRNG with data from the infnoise TRNG, but instead provides a steady true random bitstream for cryptographic operations.
+This includes RSA and Eliptical Curve key generation, Diffie-Hellman key exchange, DSA and RSA-PSS signature salt generation, etc. It does not just seed the OpenSSL PRNG with data from the Infinite Noise TRNG, but instead provides a steady true random bitstream for cryptographic operations.
 ## Prerequisites
 This engine has been tested on both Mac and Linux (Debian).
 Please feel free to add support for Windows.
 ### OpenSSL